Why get vaccinated?

 Influenza vaccine may be given at the same time as other vaccines.

 Who should not get or should wait to get LAIV?

-Tell the provider if you or the person being vaccinated:
+Tell the provider if the person getting the vaccine:

-- are a child or adolescent who is receiving aspirin or aspirin-containing products.
+- Is a child or adolescent 2 through 17 years of age who is receiving aspirin or aspirin-containing products.

-- have taken influenza antiviral medication in the past 48 hours.
+- Has taken influenza antiviral medication in the previous 48 hours.

 What are the risks from LAIV?

 - Runny nose or nasal congestion, wheezing and headache can happen after LAIV.